lphan/utilkit/floodpred/README.md

 - This file contains history parameters input, will be used for user interface

 (6) dbconn.py
-- This file contains function to synchronize data from csv-file and database Mongo
+- This file contains function to synchronize data from csv-file and database MongoDB (e.g. data table 'floodpred' will be created)

 (7) setup.py
 - This file helps to install all dependencies